BNS Surma (2013)

 BNS Surma is a Padma-class offshore patrol vessel of the Bangladesh Navy.
-She is serving the Bangladesh Navy from 2013.
+She has been serving the Bangladesh Navy since 2013.

 Career

-The ship was ordered on 2 May 2010.
-Her launching was done at 23 January 2013.
+The ship was ordered on 2 May 2010 and launched on 23 January 2013.
 She was handed over to the Bangladesh Navy on 6 May 2013.
 On 29 August 2013, she was commissioned to the Bangladesh Navy.
 She is currently serving under the command of Commodore Commanding BN Khulna (COMKHUL).

 Design

 BNS Surma is 50.4 m long, 7.5 m wide and 4.1 m high.
 The vessel has a displacement of 350 tonnes.
 She has a top speed of 23 kn.
-Her complement is 45 persons and can carry out missions lasting up to seven days at a time.
+Her complement is 45 persons and she can carry out missions lasting up to seven days at a time.

 Armament

 The ship is equipped with a pair of 20 mm anti-aircraft guns and a pair of 37 mm guns.
 The vessel can also be equipped with naval mines and MANPADS.